-Border arrests have soared to highest levels since 1986, new CBP data shows
+Border arrests have soared to all-time high, new CBP data shows

 Earlier this year, Biden directed Vice President Harris to address the “root causes” of migration from Central America’s Northern Triangle nations — Guatemala, Honduras and El Salvador.
 But the strategy has had little to no measurable effect, and Harris has distanced herself from the border and immigration issues generally.

 The latest CBP data indicates that the administration’s challenges extend far beyond Central America.
 Mexico was the single largest source of illegal migration during the 2021 fiscal year, as the Border Patrol arrested more than 608,000 Mexican nationals.
-That leaves the Biden administration in an awkward place, as it increasingly relies on Mexico to tighten enforcement and block caravan groups heading north.
+That leaves the Biden administration in an awkward position, as it increasingly relies on Mexico to tighten enforcement and block caravan groups heading north.

 Biden officials are in negotiations with Mexico to comply with federal court orders to restart the “Remain in Mexico” policy requiring asylum seekers to wait outside U.S. territory while their cases are processed.